 MAC is making significant progress towards a diverse workforce.
-Thirty-five percent (35%) of our workforce is female and we have a Diversity Rate of fortysix percent (46%); sixteen points higher than our corporate goal.
-We plan to achieve a 50/50 male/female balance once hiring of our Amherst dispensary staff is complete in the first quarter of 2020.
+Thirty-five percent (35%) of our workforce is female or non-binary and we have a Diversity Rate of forty-one percent (41%); eleven points higher than our corporate goal.
+We plan to achieve a 50/50 male/female balance as hiring continues and we develop our other licenses and locations.